Steve Rowell

 -

-May 2016: one of my interior vault photos appears in "Archives of the Present-Future: On Climate Change and Representational Breakdown", The Avery Review, issue 16, Emily Eliza Scott, Columbia GSAPP Books on Architecture, 2016
+May 2016: one of my interior vault photos from the film appears in "Archives of the Present-Future: On Climate Change and Representational Breakdown", The Avery Review, issue 16, Emily Eliza Scott, Columbia GSAPP Books on Architecture, 2016

 - July 18, 2015: The Velaslavasay Panorama Summer 2015 polar film series (in conjunction with the Los Angeles Film Forum), Los Angeles